Services at St Mary's

-We will be doing our best to meet the Archbishops' challenge to bring 'church' to people in different ways, so if you cannot come to church in person, please revisit this website and our Facebook page each week to access our latest Morning Prayer video.
+We carry on doing our best to meet the Archbishops' challenge to bring 'church' to people in different ways, so if you cannot come to church in person, please revisit this website and our Facebook page each week to access our latest Morning Prayer video.
 These services have been greatly appreciated and given us much comfort and sense of connectedness throughout this troubling time.
 Many thanks to all for the time, skill and effort they have put into creating them.

 If you are in need of help, please ring the Vicar on 01525 220261 or send a message via the contact page.